 Set up the game with a pot of chocolate coins, small candies, or even pennies.
 Each player starts with an equal number of tokens, and players take turns spinning the dreidel.
 The letter that lands face-up determines their action: take nothing, take all, take half, or add to the pot.

-Beyond the rules, share the historical significance of dreidel playing.
 During times when Jewish learning was forbidden, children would study Torah and Talmud in secret, keeping dreidels nearby to quickly switch to playing games if authorities appeared.
 This story teaches children about the courage and cleverness of their ancestors.

-Create a family songbook with printed lyrics, allowing children to illustrate their favorite songs.
+To help make Hanukkah even more special, create a family songbook with printed lyrics, allowing children to illustrate their favorite songs.
 Encourage them to clap along, dance, or even create simple instruments like shakers made from plastic containers filled with rice or beans.

 Don't worry about perfect pitch or pronunciation—focus on joy and participation.
 These musical moments become treasured memories that children will carry into their adult lives, potentially sharing the same songs with their own children someday.
 Additionally enjoying a Hanukkah movie for kids is a great way to get the entire family involved.